 Stockholm is the only city to have a subway system in Sweden.

 What are the requirements to study in Sweden?

 QualificationsStudents applying to study in Sweden must have successfully completed post-16 education.
-The score requirements for the qualifications you hold are set at a university level so depend on where you are applying and which subject.
-For master’s programs you must have completed a bachelor’s degree.
+The score requirements for the qualifications you hold are set at a university level so depends on where you are applying and which subject.
+For master’s programs, you must have completed a bachelor’s degree.
 Your secondary post-16 education may also be reviewed.

 English language testsSweden requires students studying in English to hold a qualification in English language proficiency such as TOEFL or IELTS.

 If you’re from outside the EU / EEA and your program lasts longer than three months, then you’ll need to arrange for a residence permit before arriving in Sweden.